Be part of the wild honey bee research community!

 Few people know that with the arrival of certain bee diseases 40 years ago, beekeeping today is characterized by continued medication of bee colonies.
 While honey bee colonies are treated by beekeepers in Germany (and many other parts of the world) several times a year, wild honey bees seem to have disappeared here.
 The honeybee, essentially a wild creature, has gradually become - in people's perception as well as practiced reality - an agricultural animal maintained by commercial beekeepers, with a multitude of hobby beekeepers mostly taught to manage their colonies along similar lines.
 All the while wild bee colonies have managed to establish - far more than usually suspected - in cavities of many kinds.
 Especially cities and urbanized regions offer favorable conditions, due to the variety of nesting possibilities, the abundance of flowering plants, low pesticide use and milder winters.
 However, the number of bee colonies kept by beekeepers is significantly higher, sometimes by a factor of ten, which can lead to competition with other pollinators and mutual infection with diseases.
 Even in wooded and rural areas, wild colonies often go unnoticed or are falsely dismissed as escaped swarms.
 It seems called for to gather more information about where these bees prefer to establish their nests, how long they survive there, which symbionts they live with, how they defend themselves against parasites and viruses and what they may die of.

 The knowledge we can gather together will not only afford us useful insights into bee-appropriate beekeeping, but will also put us into a position to re-negotiate the status of the honeybee as a wild animal.
 In many parts of the world beekeeping and wild-living honeybees exist side-by-side, to mutual benefit.
-Wild-living colonies have adapted to parasites such as the varroa mite and beekeepers are not dependent on the treatments with pharmaceutical substances, as they appear here (Germany).
+Wild-living colonies have adapted to bee diseases and parasites such as the varroa mite and beekeepers are not dependent on the treatments with pharmaceutical substances, as they appear here (Germany).
 More information can be found in this work by Barbara Locke and in the Video on bee keeping in Wales.

 Last year a report about the disappearing of insects in Germany caused a stir worldwide.
 Remarkably, the data were collected and evaluated by a large community of both professional and amateur entomologists working together over many years, without remuneration.
 This show the enormous potential of working together.
 The joint gathering of the data collected via beetrees.org forms a research project supported by Würzburg University (HOBOS) FreeTheBees (Switzerland), Munich Technical University as well as the Animal Health Service of Bavaria.
 The date collected are made available to the public as scientific evaluations.